Do you know an Unguided path makes one a storyteller? Yes, It does and Dharamkot Himachal Pradesh did.

-An Unguided path for me best defined as – Entering a cinema hall during the start of a movie, that means you make your own way in the darkness with your destination in your mind.
+An Unguided path for me is best defined as – Entering a cinema hall during the start of a movie, which means you make your way in the darkness with your destination in your mind.

 Okay, Got it.

 There are two Dharamkot, just not to confuse you.
 One is Dharamkot Punjab & another one is Dharamkot Himachal.

 Dharamkot is present in Himachal in Kangra valley, Dharamshala being the Headquarter in the state of Himachal Pradesh.
 It is just 5km and 2km away from Dharamshala Mcleodganj respectively.

 It is located just above the McLeod Ganj and one can see spectacular views of Dhauladhar ranges upon reaching Dharamkot.